Biodiversity

 Basic approach

-A wide variety of living organisms live on Earth, and it is said that these organisms are intricately intertwined to form ecosystems that are equipped with the ability to absorb various external changes and restore the environment to its original state.
-The Idemitsu Group aims to achieve the objectives of the Convention on Biological Diversity, and believes that an important mission for a company is to pass on this ecosystem to the next generation and maintain and restore the environment in which diverse organisms can continue to live.
+The Earth is home to a wide variety of organisms, and these organisms interact in complex ways to form ecosystems.
+It is said that these ecosystems possess a restorative function that allows them to absorb various external changes and return to their original state.
+Our group aims to achieve the objectives of the Convention on Biological Diversity, and we believe that it is an important mission for our company to pass on these ecosystems to future generations and maintain and restore an environment in which diverse organisms can continue to thrive.

-In addition, even before the importance of biodiversity conservation became widely recognized in recent years, Idemitsu has always been conscious of coexistence with nature in the conduct of its business and has carried out its operations with consideration for this field.
-Sazo Idemitsu, the company's founder, advocated "the realization of a lush park-like factory where industry and nature coexist in harmony," with park-like green areas that would prosper together with the local community.
-To realize this philosophy, Idemitsu's Refinery and Complex have created green areas that exceed the legally required area when they began operations, striving for harmony with the surrounding natural environment.
-Biodiversity conservation activities promoted by Idemitsu, including these, are summarized in the "Initiatives" section.
+Furthermore, even before the importance of biodiversity conservation became widely recognized in recent years, our company has always been mindful of coexisting with nature in conducting our business and has carried out our operations with consideration for this area.
+Our founder, Sazo Idemitsu, advocated for the realization of "a park-like factory where industry and nature are in harmony," which would have green spaces like parks and thrive together with the local community.
+To realize this philosophy, our Refinery and Complex have installed green spaces exceeding the area stipulated by law at the start of operations to harmonize with the surrounding natural environment.
+Our biodiversity conservation activities promoted by our group, including these, are summarized in the "Initiatives" section.

 Policy